 Some of these ideas and concepts have been around for 2000+ years.
 The medium of painting helped to create and mold other forms of composition.
 Others offer a more modern new take on an old ideology.

 Of course, you won’t get into trouble if you photograph through a tilted camera.
 There is no composition police.

+In a central composition, you place the subject in the center of the frame.
 This also takes importance away from the background.
 It makes the subject in the center more powerful.

 Check out these unusual composition ideas to find inspiration and your own style.